 All News Events Jobs Volunteering

-about 3 yearsRichard Garvey, Father of Monterey Park,
+over 3 yearsRichard Garvey, Father of Monterey Park,

 First came Native Americans followed by Spanish missionaries in the 18th century followed by Don Antonio Maria Lugo’s land grant of 30,000 acres from the King of Spain in the early 19th century follow ed by Alessandro Repetto, an Italian immigrant who grew crops and raised sheep on what was to become Monterey Park land in 1916.

 However, the real father of Monterey Park was Richard Garvey, who fell in love with the rolling hills adjacent to the Midwick Club when he was hired to carry army mail from Los Angeles to Ft.
 Mojave on the Colorado River prior to the Civil War.

 The Progress May 29, 1947 relates this period in Richard Garvey’s life.

 “Receiving the mail at Wilmington, I usually crossed the Los Angeles River at what is now known as Macy Street.
 In stormy weather I was sometimes delayed on account of the difficulty of fording the stream with my animals and mail, as no bridges had been built.
 To reach El Monte there was the choice of several routes, the shortest of which led due east through the hills to the present location of the Midwick Club and continued due east.”

 Later Richard Garvey accumulated a sum of money through mining in the Holcomb Valley and bought 5,000 acres of land in the Potrero Grande Ranch, Felipe Lugo Ranch and some school lands.
 This included the flat area of what later became Monterey Park.

 Mr. Garvey brought water to the area and then began subdividing his land in order to pay off his debts.
 He had a 54 foot high dam constructed in order to form Garvey Lake and irrigate 1,000 acres.
 This is the site of the present Garvey Ranch Park baseball field.